 The effect of interest traffic must also be considered.
 As much as 70% of internet traffic goes through a low-energy zone in Washington DC, with only 3% of that energy being from renewable sources (with Greenpeace calculating that the rest – 97% – comes from coal, gas and nuclear power).

-The more we rely on internet-connected smart devices, the more we are demanding coal/gas/nuclear powered energy for the required internet traffic.
+The more we rely on internet connected devices, the more we are demanding coal/gas/nuclear powered energy for the required internet connection and traffic.

 Increased household energy use